Remove Doubt when placing Dental Implants with the Penguin RFA.

 WHY Penguin RFA?

 A quick measure of implant stability enhances decisions for all cases.
 Especially so in higher-risk patients, cases of simultaneous placement & grafting, early or immediate load or as an objective record to share with colleagues or record in the patient notes.
+Unlike the Osstell Beacon Device which requires single-use Smart Pegs, Penguin RFA works with re-usable MulTipegs saving you hassle and money.

 HOW DOES Penguin RFA work?